 - EDA 6260 Educational Systems Planning and Management (3 credit hours)

-- EDA 6502 Organization and Administration of Instructional Programs (3 credit hours)
+- EDA 6300 Community School Administration (3 credit hours)

 - EDA 6931 Contemporary Issues in Educational Leadership (3 credit hours)

-Students are required to pass a comprehensive examination at the end of their studies.
+Students are required to successfully complete a research report.
 For more information, contact the graduate program director.

 Please note: Due to restrictive state regulations, UCF is not permitted to provide online courses or instruction to students in the following states.
 If you reside in one of these states, you may not be permitted to enroll in or be admitted to a UCF online program.
 Please contact your state’s higher education regulation authorities or the UCF Graduate Program (see contact information above) for more details.